-- The Council noted that one of the FSA proposals was to have less qualified officers undertaking inspections which the Council was of the view did pose risks; - Concerns were raised by the Service about FSA proposals to undertake virtual inspections.
-That was not recommended; - Any response to the FSA consultation from the Committee would have to be through the Cabinet Member for Community Safety and Regulatory Services; - During food safety inspections of a business the Council Officers would check with them that they have a system in place for the correct method of disposal of food waste.
-Concerns raised by local residents about food waste being dumped outside a business would be within the remit of the Council's Enforcement team.
-If a member of the Committee had particular concern about a business dumping food waste, they should contact the Council's Enforcement team; - Every business which sold fireworks was encouraged to sell quieter or less noisy fireworks; - Officers responding to a complaint about a number of goats being kept in the borough the Service found nothing untoward.
+- The Council noted that one of the other FSA proposals was to have less qualified officers undertaking inspections.
+It was felt that this posed some risks; - Concerns were raised by the Service about FSA proposals to undertake virtual inspections.
+That was not recommended; - Any response from the Committee to the FSA consultation would have to be through the Cabinet Member for Community Safety and Regulatory Services.
+The Head of Service should keep an eye on responses to the FSA consultation and liaise with the relevant cabinet member to ensure the Government was aware of Hackney's perspective on the proposed changes; - During food safety inspections Council Officers would check with them that they have a system in place for the correct method of disposal of food waste.
+Concerns raised by local residents about food waste being dumped outside a business would fall under the remit of the Council's Enforcement team.
+If a Committee member had a specific concern about a business dumping food waste they should contact the Council's Enforcement team; - Every business which sold fireworks was encouraged to sell quieter fireworks; - Officers responding to a complaint about a number of goats being kept in the borough had found nothing untoward.